superseb/katacoda-scenarios/rancher25-rke2-import/step1.md

 # Environment is being created

-Note: This environment runs `rancher/rancher:latest`, this is the latest development release.
+Note: This environment runs the latest available v2.5 release of `rancher/rancher`.
 Please refer to the [official documentation](https://docs.rancher.com) how to setup Rancher in production.

 The node `controlplane`` is used to run Rancher (single node install).